 Related Story: In Honor Of Wonder Woman: The Top 8 Badass Women In Comics

-So, these were my favorite books this year from some of the many publishers out there making great comics and telling great stories.
+So, these are our suggestions for the best comic books from each major publisher, there are more companies out making great comics and telling great stories.
 Who knows?
 Maybe in 2018 the goatee will make a comeback!
 Then we won’t know who to trust.